Working with Nonbelievers (2 Corinthians 6:14–18)

 In contrast, a single commercial transaction—buying or selling an item between two parties—would generally not seem to be a form of yoking.
 The parties agree in advance on a single item of business and then perform what they agreed to.
 (The Christian, of course, should only agree to do the transaction if it is in accordance with God’s values and purposes.)
 Neither party is bound by anything the other party might do after the transaction.
 Teaching a class, writing or being interviewed for a newspaper article, volunteering in a civic event, and babysitting a child are other examples similarly limited in scope and duration.

 Buying stock is probably somewhere in between.
-As a part owner in the corporation, the stock owner is morally—though probably not legally—bound by the decisions of the directors, executives and other employees, but only for as long as he or she owns the stock.
-Likewise, getting a job, joining a faculty, raising money for a non-profit organization or political campaign, and signing a contract, all commit us to living with the consequences of others’ choices, but not forever.
+As part owners in the corporation, stock owners are morally—though probably not legally— bound by the decisions of the directors, executives, and other employees, but only for as long as they own the stock.
+Likewise, getting a job, joining a faculty, raising money for a nonprofit organization or political campaign, and signing a contract all commit us to living with the consequences of others’ choices, but not forever.

 As these examples show, there is no hard-and-fast rule for what it means to be unequally yoked.
 In practice, it may be difficult to say whether a particular working relationship is a form of yoking.
 Getting a job in a secular organization is probably not a form of yoking.
 But going so far into debt that you can’t afford to quit your job probably turns any employee relationship into a de facto yoking.
 You have lost the freedom to resign if the organization engages in ungodly activities.
 One rising lawyer was offered a partnership in a prestigious law firm, but declined when he observed how many of those who became partners got divorced soon after.
 It seemed to him that accepting a partnership would yoke him to values and practices incompatible with the commitment he made to put his wife first among the people in his life.

-Finally, we must be careful to not turn Paul’s words into a we-versus-they mentality against non-believers.
+Finally, we must be careful to not turn Paul’s words into an us-versus-them mentality against nonbelievers.
 Paul knew as well as anyone that believers fall far short of the values and purposes of God.
-We should be careful not to be unequally yoked even with Christians whose conduct would pull us away from the yoke of Christ.
+We should be careful not to be unequally yoked, even with Christians whose conduct would pull us away from the yoke of Christ.
 Even more, we need to receive Christ’s grace every day so that being yoked with us doesn’t cause someone else to be pulled away from working according to Christ’s ways and purposes.
-Nor can we judge or condemn non-believers as inherently unethical, since Paul himself refused to do so.
+Nor can we judge or condemn nonbelievers as inherently unethical, since Paul himself refused to do so.
 “For what have I to do with judging those outside?
 Is it not those who are inside that you are to judge?
-God will judge those outside” (1 Corinthians 5:12–13).
+God will judge those outside” (1 Cor.
+5:12–13).
 We are called not to judge but to discern whether our working relationships are leading us to work for the purposes and according to the ways of Christ.